Robert Fletcher (costume designer): Career

 After the semester in Iowa, Fletcher moved to New York City and worked as an actor, appearing in Ethel Barrymore's last show, Embezzled Heaven.
 He lived in a cold-water flat with artist Ruth Russell.
-They had an active social life Fletcher described as "an almost constant state of party", entertaining figures including novelists Gore Vidal and Anais Nin, dramatist Tennessee Williams, and musician Lead Belly.
+They had an active social life Fletcher described as "an almost constant state of party", entertaining figures including novelists Gore Vidal and Anaïs Nin, dramatist Tennessee Williams, and musician Lead Belly.

 In 1960, Fletcher designed costumes for The Tempest in Stratford, Connecticut starring Katharine Hepburn at the American Shakespeare Theatre.

 His work in New York extended into television; in the 1950s he was NBC's "general designer".
 In 1989, Fletcher moved to Taos, New Mexico, intending to retire, but ended up staying active doing design for Bollywood movies and other projects in the United States, Europe, and Asia, including taking on commissions from one of his former assistants to do design work for HBO's Rome and the Game of Thrones television series.
 Fletcher's design archives have been donated to Harvard.

 Fletcher had a long association with the science fiction franchise Star Trek.
 He served as costume designer for the first four Star Trek feature films — Star Trek: The Motion Picture, The Wrath of Khan, The Search for Spock, and The Voyage Home.